Carefully read and follow the printed information leaflet from inside your pack. The leaflet will give you more information about your brand of pill.

 - If you have systemic lupus erythematosus (an inflammatory condition, often called SLE).

-- If you have had breast cancer or a cancer that you have been told is dependent on a sex steroid.
+- If you have had breast cancer or a cancer that you have been told is dependent on a sex hormone.

 - If you have an ovarian cyst, or any vaginal bleeding other than your normal monthly period.